impguard/profile/README.md

 3. In the same preferences panel, change `Full Keyboard Access` to `All Controls`
 4. Change the iTerm2 profile to leverage Solarized with the Minimal theme
 5. Once installed, launch hammerspoon and adjust its settings accordingly

+# TODO

+- Need to verify Windows instructions with winget
+- Need to install lua by default for tree sitter and neovim